dayvar14/cq-app/README.md

 python test_client.py "Who is Don Cornero?"
 ```

-Classification can be decoded using the [Question Classification Taxonomy](https://cogcomp.seas.upenn.edu/Data/QA/QC/definition.html)
+Classification can be decoded using the [Question Classification Taxonomy](https://cogcomp.seas.upenn.edu/Data/QA/QC/definition.html).
+The attribute "c_class" represents the broader classification of the question, while "f_class" represents the finer category within the coarse classification

 ### Test Cases
 ```